Showing posts with label SRI LANKA. Show all posts

 22 February – Muscat, Oman, – Colombo, Sri Lanka

 The flight from Oman to Sri Lanka touched down in Colombo in the early hours of 22 February.
 After drawing a few rupees and buying a SIM card, I discovered Sri Lanka Air had lost my bag.
-The bike, nevertheless, arrived and, following a lengthy process, I left the airport, minus my luggage, and hailed a taxi into town.
+The bike, nevertheless, arrived, and after a lengthy process, I left the airport, minus my luggage, and hailed a taxi into town.

 Sri Lanka was love at first sight.
 A big smile crossed my face as the taxi headed into town, and I realised I was firmly entrenched in the land of tuk-tuks, paan, Buddhas, and monks.
 The weather was hot and humid, the countryside green, and the traffic slightly chaotic.